RemoteTechnologiesGroup/RemoteTech/tutorials/keo.md

 **Oh shit son!** This page is still under development!
 {: .alert .alert-danger}

-#Creating a Kerbosynchronous Satellite Network
+#Creating a Keosynchronous Satellite Network

 {% include toc.html %}

-This tutorial covers how to launch three or four equally spaced satellites into kerbosynchronous equatorial orbit (KEO).
+This tutorial covers how to launch three or four equally spaced satellites into keosynchronous equatorial orbit (KEO).
 It assumes you have no pre-existing satellite network.
 This network is recommended for players interested in role-playing or in a challenge.
-Since in RemoteTech dishes can be pointed and signals rerouted instantaneously, there is no in-game advantage to keeping communications satellites stationary, and a lower orbit is both easier to achieve and better for interplanetary communications.
+Since, in RemoteTech, dishes can be pointed and signals rerouted instantaneously, there is no in-game advantage to keeping communications satellites stationary, and a lower orbit is both easier to achieve and better for interplanetary communications.

 The tutorial gives two methods for creating a KEO network.
 Separate launches have an easier rocket design and less specific orbit requirements, but are more tedious.
 A single launch is faster, but requires skill in both rocket design and orbital maneuvers.